bjjennett/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# Module 1: Kickstarter

-#"An Analysis of Kickstarter Campaign"
+Analyze a dataset consisting of 4,000 crowdfunding projects to discover hidden trends.